xuankimtran/docs-1/pages/katalon-studio/docs/dynamic-test-suite-ks.md

 To activate the installed plugin, navigate to Account Settings in Katalon Studio and click **Reload Plugin**.

-After successfully activating the plugin, the **Query Provider** automatically applies the query syntax of the installed plugin.
+After you successfully activate the plugin, the **Query Provider** automatically applies the query syntax of the installed plugin.
 For example, after activating the **Basic search for dynamic test suite** plugin, the **Query Provider** is set to **Built-in**.
 You can now add test cases for dynamic test suite execution.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/dynamic-test-suite-ks/KS-DYNAMIC-Query-provider-after-installing-plugin.png" width="100%" alt="Results after installing plugins">

 ### Add test cases to a dynamic test suite

 There are two main ways to add test cases into a dynamic test suite.
-You can add test cases via search query or the **Query Builder** function.
+You can add test cases via a search query or the **Query Builder** function.

-1. Add test cases via search query.
+1. Add test cases via the search query.

-To add test cases via search query, manually input the search condition into the **Query** box.
+To add test cases via the search query, manually input the search condition into the **Query** box.
 Then hit **Preview** to query out the matching test cases.
 For example, to add the **DDT at TC level** test case into this dynamic test suite, you can input `id=(Test Cases/DDT at TC level)` into the **Query** box.
 The matched test case appears in the test suite.

 To learn more about the search query syntax, you can refer to this document: [Search test cases](https://docs.katalon.com/katalon-studio/docs/search.html).